 From the North – Mosman and Middle Head

 A harbourside picnic is a great way to use up some of the Christmas day leftovers and relax at the same time.
-Depending on how energetic you feel, you could combine a bit of a bushwalk to your chosen spot.
+Depending on how energetic you feel, you could combine a bit of a bushwalk to reach your chosen picnic spot.

 Where: Georges Heights lookout along the Taronga to Balmoral Beach walk